ABOUT THE LION FOUNDATION (STICHTING LEEUW)

 The Lion Foundation also helps animals prepare for their return to the (semi) wilderness.
 The rescue facility has its own big cat ‘playground’ where animals learn how to hunt for their food.
-The foundation is currently building a hunting simulator in support of this goal.
+The foundation has built a hunting simulator in support of this goal.
 The simulator will give the big cats an opportunity to run around and practice their hunting skills, which will help prevent boredom.
 It will also help build stamina, enhance physical fitness and retrigger their hunting instinct.
 All of which will help improve their quality of life, during captivity as well as after re-entry into the (semi) wild.

 Visitors are very welcome at our facility.
 The rescue facility is located at the Hoenderdaell Estate.

 The foundation is managed according to its statutes.